short 4c Hairstyles

 3. Halo Braid

-Probably one of the easiest hairstyles for 4c short hair is the stunning halo braid.
-This sleek and princess-like hairstyle attracts everybody’s attention when you step into the room and easily lasts for a few days.
+This sleek and princess-like hairstyle attracts everybody’s attention when you step into the room and it’s perfect for shorter hair too.

-For a full tutorial on how to create this stunning look, check out Mona B.’s tutorial here.
+For a very easy tutorial on how to create this stunning look, check out Mona B.’s tutorial here.

 The Mohawk or in our case Frohawk is a fun and trendy protective hairstyle for short natural 4c hair that you can rock on any day of the week.

-Start by picking out your hair into a nice fro with as much volume as you can achieve and then moisturize your hair with a hair oil of your choice.
+Simply start by picking out your hair into a nice fro with as much volume as you can achieve.

 5. Space Buns